 Applicants must complete the Midwest News Fellowship application and submit a journalism project profile, a statement of up to 1500 words explaining the biggest challenges the project faces, the audience and community needs the project meets and the void the project fills in a city, state or region of the Midwest.
 Applicants should identify what disciplines they would like to study at the University of Michigan and how they envision managing the balance between work responsibilities and engaging fully in the fellowship.

 When is the application deadline?

-Application reference letters are due February 7, 2021.
+Applications reference letters are traditionally due on February 1.

 Who is eligible?